-Using the information from his or her Loss/Death Paper, the student will construct a loss-history graph (similar to a genogram) that represents the loss events in his or her life.
+Using the information from his or her Death and Loss: Paper Assignment, the student will construct a loss-history graph (similar to a genogram) that represents the loss events in his or her life.

 The student will construct a PowerPoint presentation with a minimum of 40 slides on one of the major aging, death, or loss aspects covered in this course.

 The student will spend at least 10 hours with the elderly (over 75 years of age) either in a one-on-one relationship (family or acquaintance) or by attending a local support group for the same age group.
 The student will write out his or her experience, including a breakdown of the hours spent, in a 2–3-page report.
 The report must emphasize what he or she has learned about the elderly and their social interaction, as well as the general content of their average daily routine.